Joe Baker (marine scientist): Honours

 In 1982, Baker was appointed an Officer of the Order of the British Empire (OBE) for services to marine science.

 In 1989 he was elected a Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE).

 He was awarded the Centenary Medal in 2001 for service to environmental research.

 In 2001, Baker was named as a Queensland Great at the inaugural Queensland Greats Awards.

 He was appointed an Officer of the Order of Australia (AO) in 2002 "for service to marine science, to the development of commercially viable and environmentally sustainable aquaculture industries, to environmental research and protection, and to the progress of ecologically sustainable development in Australia and internationally".

 The sports science laboratory at the Queensland Academy of Sport was named in Baker's honour in 2010.

 James Cook University honoured Baker in 2011 by naming its playing field at its Townsville campus Joe Baker Field.

 Death

 After suffering from Parkinson's disease for some years, Baker died in Canberra on 16 January 2018 at the age of 85.
 His funeral was held in Canberra on 24 January 2018.

 Baker's death prompted a number of public tributes.

+In 2019 a reef in the Great Barrier Reef was named as Joe Baker Reef.
+Located beytween Olympic and Cockatoo Reefs, it is reef 20-374 at 20.800°S 151.157°E and is approximately 17Km x 12Km.
+It contains one of the few blue holes in the Great Barrier Reef.